Cosmetic Botulinum Toxin

-(Note: Injection of botulinum toxin for a therapeutic purpose, such as for TMJ syndrome, headaches/migraines, and hyperhidrosis, requires certification in Botulinum toxin (non-aesthetic).)
+Injection of botulinum toxin for a therapeutic purpose, such as for TMJ syndrome, headaches/migraines, and hyperhidrosis, requires separate certification in botulinum toxin (non-aesthetic).

-A naturopathic physician certified in Cosmetic botulinum toxin is not permitted to delegate those acts to any other person, or give an order to any other person to perform the injections on his or her behalf.
+A naturopathic physician certified in cosmetic botulinum toxin is not permitted to delegate those acts to any other person, or give an order to any other person to perform the injections on their behalf.
 It is professional misconduct to delegate these injection procedures, or to direct another person to perform them.

 Registrants must only use botulinum toxin substances that are approved by Health Canada and are included in the pharmacopeia of naturopathic physicians with Prescriptive Authority.